MrObsidy/CC-EMPaM/README.md

 # Writing plugins
 To write a plugin, place a file (no extension!) into the /empam/modules/plugins/.
 The module pluginmgr will automatically load all plugins in /empam/modules/plugins/.
+In this GitHub repo, you can see a plugin in /modules/plugins/.

 All plugins must have the following global methods: